Composition – the black sheep of sync?

-Factor in an explosion in the number of digital channels hungry for vast quantities of music, knocked out quickly on the cheap to fill the hours of endless new airtime and it was a toxic cocktail.
+Factor in an explosion in the number of digital channels hungry for vast quantities of cheaply-available music to fill the hours of endless new airtime and it was a toxic cocktail.
 Many working in the field got lazy.
-And like anything produced on a large scale, it was inevitable that quality was going to suffer at some of the weak links in the chain.
+Quality suffered at some weak links in the chain.

 Tracks were sloppy.
 Everything sounded the same.
 Music just became sonic wallpaper.

-Like the cowboy builder, a culture grew whereby so much commissioned composed music became (and still is) ‘cut corner’, lacked pride and more importantly substance – with those pedalling it seeing it as throwaway, just a means to make a fast buck.
-And it gave us all since, a bad name…
+Like the cowboy builder, a culture grew whereby so much commissioned composed music became (and still is) ‘cut corner’, lacked pride and more importantly substance.
+And it gave the rest of us a bad name…

-With supply now seemingly far outreaching the demand, composition budgets began to dwindle and conditions for the emergence of free demos took root, driving down quality further still.
+With supply now seemingly far outreaching demand, composition budgets began to dwindle and the emergence of free demos took root, driving down quality further still.

-It became more viable for producers trying to balance their bottom line, to allocate meagre low (or no) budgets for music composition, which slowly became the norm.
+It became more viable for cost-conscious producers, to allocate low (or no) budgets for music composition, which slowly became the norm.
 Those prepared to undertake projects for these fees (or for free) were more often than not the least skilled to tackle the job, frequently inexperienced students or hobbyists.
 Results of which only in turn reinforced the stereotype of commissioned music as second rate.
 Compounding the issue further still was the often cursory level of engagement client-side with the work being presented.
 Clients hadn’t had to invest anything in it’s creation and as such, there was no vested interest in seeing it succeed.

 Throw in super-tight turnarounds (the result of composition being at the end of the post process) doing nothing to help give any composer the best opportunity to really deliver, and it all became a vicious circle.